 Christmas Island (Kiribati) is located 1,200 miles south of Hawaii.

-Christmas Island Outfitters head guide is Peter Kairaio.
-Peter is recognized as one of the Island’s top guides and he will be joined by a small group of hand-picked professionals who are amongst the islands most skilled and personable fly fishing guides.
+Christmas Island Outfitters head guide is Peter Kairaoi.
+Peter is recognized as one of the island’s top guides.
+He is joined by a small group of hand-picked professionals who are amongst the islands most skilled and personable fly fishing guides.
 All have excellent eyes for spotting fish, calm temperaments under the pressure of sight fishing and are skilled instructors.
-By design, Christmas Island Bonefish Club has limited its program to no more than eight anglers per week.
-As a result the lodge boasts a highly flexible flats fishing program that can take full advantage of varying tides and fishing conditions.
+By design, Christmas Island Outfitters has limited its program to no more than fourteen anglers per week.
+As a result, the lodge boasts a highly flexible flats fishing program that can take full advantage of varying tides and fishing conditions.
 Each evening Peter will lead a discussion on the program for the following day’s fishing based on the conditions at hand.
-It is likely that your departure time from the lodge will vary each morning according to the tides and where you will be fishing.
+It is likely that your departure time from the lodge will vary each morning, according to the tides and where you will be fishing.

 Transportation to and from the vast flats of Christmas Island is via truck and outrigger.
 Both are equipped with bench seats, canopies, and rod holders.
-During 6 day fishing week each angler will reach the flats 2 days by truck and 4 days by outrigger.
-When the lodge is full the group is divided and alternate days on the truck and outrigger.
+Each six day fishing week includes anglers reaching the flats either by truck or outrigger depending on the fishing goals for the day.

 Christmas Island is the world’s largest coral atoll and a virtual paradise for stalking bonefish.
 Having almost single-handedly brought the sport of fly-fishing for bonefish into the public consciousness, Christmas Island remains one of the best destinations in the world for both beginning and advanced saltwater anglers alike.
 The reasons for this are many.
-First, the Island’s vast hard sand flats enable anglers to wade fish all day in relative solitude.
+First, the island’s vast hard sand flats enable anglers to wade fish all day in relative solitude.
 Second, the flats hold great numbers of bonefish that cruise in shallow water, providing anglers with constant opportunities or “shots” throughout their visit.
-And last, but certainly not least, the atoll’s proximity to the equator (less than 200 miles) has blessed Christmas Island with consistently good weather, which enables a quality fishing experience year round.
-While the majority of the island’s bonefish average 2-4 pounds, fish in the 5-10 pound class are always a real possibility as are several species of trevally.
+Lastly, but certainly not the least, the atoll’s proximity to the equator (less than 200 miles) has blessed Christmas Island with consistently good weather, which enables a quality fishing experience year round.
+While the majority of the island’s bonefish average two to four pounds, fish in the five to eight pound class are always a real possibility, as are several species of trevally.

 Accommodations and Meals: